siberianfox/g2wiki/Using-a-Raspberry-Pi-as-a-JTAG-Dongle.md

 * 6 [Female-to-Female jumper wires](http://www.adafruit.com/products/266)
 * Two [Small pin clips](http://www.adafruit.com/products/401) (IC Hooks)

-*BNote:* I am using [Occidentalis v0.2](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro) from [Adafruit](http://www.adafruit.com/).
+*Note:* I am using [Occidentalis v0.2](http://learn.adafruit.com/adafruit-raspberry-pi-educational-linux-distro) from [Adafruit](http://www.adafruit.com/).
 You should be able to install it fresh, follow the instructions to complete the setup, and then make sure ssh is turned on.

 We are using a recent version of [OpenOCD](http://openocd.sourceforge.net/) that has gpio-bitbang capabilities.
 This has been added since their latest release (v0.6.1 as I write this), and the openocd package that apt-get will give you is even older (v0.5.x).
 This means we have to compile it from the source, but don't worry.
 I've figured out the steps.